Team4028/beakdocs/docs/source/sect2.rst

 If your code looks like this, you're good to move on.
 Scroll down until you see a "robotInit" function.

 .. note::
-    `teleopInit` is the code that runs when you first start the robot in "tele-operated" mode, shortened to "teleop", where in a real robot, the drivers have control over it.
+    `teleopInit` is the code that runs whenever you start the robot in "tele-operated" mode, shortened to "teleop", where in a real robot, the drivers have control over it.

 .. note::